 Massage is an ancient healing practice.
-The instinct to touch or hold areas that are hurt transcends humanity and is seen broadly within the animal kingdom as well as diverse cultural expressions.
+The instinct to touch or hold areas that are hurt transcends humanity and is seen broadly within the animal kingdom as well as having diverse cultural expressions.

-Egyptian tomb paintings depicted people massaging one another's hands and feet.
+Egyptian tomb paintings depict people massaging one another's hands and feet.
 The Yellow Emperor's Classic of Internal Medicine, commonly referred to as the Nei Ching, or Neijing, from around 2500 B.C. recommends massage.
 Hippocrates of Greece, the father of Western medicine, in the 5th century explains that physicians must surely be trained in techniques of massage for healing an array of problems.
 In Ayurveda, the traditional science of health in India, great emphasis is placed on massage as health maintenance.

-- Facilitate weight gain in preterm infants
+Facilitate weight gain in preterm infants

-- Alleviate depressive symptoms
+Alleviate depressive symptoms

-- Reduce stress hormones
+Reduce stress hormones

 Improve immune function